-From birth and childhood to old age, screening tests should be regularly scheduled as while some eye conditions may be detected during childhood, others may appear later on.
+From birth and childhood to old age, eye screening tests should be regularly scheduled as while some eye conditions may be detected during childhood, others may appear later.

 Through consistent maintenance of eye health, Gleneagles Hospitals' Ophthalmology specialists strive to ensure early diagnosis and treatment options for any current or even potential eye disorders and diseases.

-As a disease that damages the optic nerve, Glaucoma is usually present in older individuals causing loss of sight and if untreated, permanent blindness.
+Glaucoma is a group of eye diseases that damages the optic nerve.
+It is usually present in older individuals, causing loss of sight and if untreated, permanent blindness.

-Because it has no visible symptoms in early stages, this can lead to gradual loss of peripheral (side) vision, tunnel vision, and finally if not treated, permanent vision loss.
+Because it has no visible symptoms in early stages, this can lead to gradual loss of peripheral (side) vision, tunnel vision, and finally if not treated, permanent vision loss in patients.

-Described as a central loss of vision, AMD typically affects adults over the ages of 50 and is attributed to damage to a small area central of the retina called the macula.
+Age-Related Macular Degeneration (AMD), described as a central loss of vision, typically affects adults over the ages of 50 and is attributed to damage to a small area central of the retina called the macula.

-The most apparent symptom is blurred central vision as well as the lack of ability to tackle tasks that require "straight ahead" vision.
+The most apparent symptom of Age-Related Macular Degeneration (AMD) is blurred central vision as well as the lack of ability to tackle tasks that require "straight ahead" vision.

-Farsightedness is a condition that makes it difficult for the patient to focus on objects closer to their eyes.
+Hyperopia or farsightedness is an eye condition that makes it difficult for the patient to focus on objects closer to their eyes.
 This is due to the eyeball being physically too short to effectively refract light and is usually solved with prescription lenses.